-In addition, South Carolina has adopted the comparative negligence theory of liability.
 If you were partly at fault for your own injuries, the amount you may recover will be reduced.
 In our state, if you were 51% or more responsible for your injuries, you cannot recover from the property owner.
 The situation becomes even more complex if there were multiple parties at fault.

 Their many years of experience practicing law in South Carolina give Herb and Bert Louthian a deep knowledge of premises liability law.
 Allow them to use it to your advantage if you have suffered an injury while on someone else’s property.